 Another way to assess a region's flooding potential is by staying informed.
 Advances in climate sciences and meteorological forecasts have enabled experts to more accurately predict the chances for flooding when a storm approaches.
 Ideal sources include local weather stations, the American Red Cross, National Hurricane Center and the National Oceanic and Atmospheric Administration.

-For more information on the flood insurance package that's appropriate for you and your business, speak with a Selective agent.
+For more information on the flood insurance coverage that's right for you and your business, speak with a Selective agent.